serenity-bdd/the-serenity-book/README.md

 This repo contains the asciidoctor files that make up the book which can be found at https://serenity-bdd.github.io/theserenitybook/latest/index.html

 # Contributing
-You can add an improve on this documentation.
+You can add and improve on this documentation.
 To build the site locally:

     # create a folder to hold both required repositories
     mkdir $project-root